Today's generation of the De richeard family bears a name that was brought to England

 Norman surnames are characterized by a multitude of spelling variations

 .
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England

 , as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Richards, Richard, Ricard, Rycard and others.

 Early Notables of the De richeard family (pre 1700)

-Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an...
-Another 31 words (2 lines of text) are included under the topic Early De richeard Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an English clergyman and author; and John Richards (died 1694), English-born, colonial military officer, businessman, politician, and magistrate in America, best...
+Another 85 words (6 lines of text) are included under the topic Early De richeard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the De richeard family to Ireland

 Some of the De richeard family moved to Ireland